a-x-/table-builder/README.md

 In the data array, each object represents one row.
 Cells order in result table set by json headers order.
 Headers key are equal cells key for coherence reasons.
-Planned: cells data may be modify with callback-filters (instead of json tag descriptors as in original project).
+Planned: cells data may be modify with callback-prisms (instead of json tag descriptors as in original project).

 ```json